 Affordability is reached with strong supplier relationships, paired with manufacturing strategies that reduce lead times.

 H&M has 30 international supply partners, and a central inventory management software system.

 Adopting a modern IT infrastructure has brought the average lead times down by 15-20%.

 Flexibility and short lead times reduce the risk of buying the wrong items.
 This allows H&M stores to restock quickly with the bestselling products at economical prices.

-Zara is an large retail chain with its 6,900+ stores in 86 countries, and 450 million items sold in year.
+Zara is a large retail chain with its 6,900+ stores in 86 countries and 450 million items sold in a year.